 U.S. Global Investors Funds to Pay Year-End Distributions

-SAN ANTONIO—December 11, 2012—U.S. Global Investors, Inc. (Nasdaq: GROW), a boutique investment adviser specializing in natural resources and emerging markets, announces that six of the mutual funds it manages will pay 2012 income dividend or long-term capital gains distributions.
+U.S. Global Investors, Inc. announces that six of the mutual funds it manages will pay 2021 income dividend and/or capital gains distributions.

-Shareholders should be aware that the distributions of dividends and/or capital gains have reduced each fund’s net asset value (NAV) by the amount of the distribution.
-Market activity may also have impacted a fund’s NAV on the ex-dividend date, so the total change in a fund’s NAV may be more or less than its distribution.
+Shareholders should be aware that the distributions of dividends and/or capital gains will reduce each fund’s net asset value (NAV) by the amount of the distribution.
+Market activity may also impact a fund’s NAV on the ex-dividend date, so the total change in a fund’s NAV may be more or less than its distribution.